MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-delta-lake.md

 manager: shellyha
 ---

-# Connect to data in Databricks delta lake
+# Connect to data from Databricks delta lake

-This article provides information on how to ingest data from Databricks delta lake.
+This article provides information on how to ingest data from Delta Lake on Databricks.
+The delta lake runs on top of an Azure data lake.

-## Connect to Databricks delta lake
+## Connect to Databricks delta lake storage

 1. In audience insights, go to **Data** > **Data sources**.